-Some people might be surprised to know that out of the small selection of athletes invited to represent Canada at the Tokyo 2020 Summer Olympic and Paralympic Games, seven are from Kingston and five of them are water and wind athletes.
+Some people might be surprised to know that out of the small selection of athletes invited to represent Canada at the Tokyo 2020 Summer Olympic and Paralympic Games, seven were from Kingston, and five were water and wind athletes.
 This wouldn’t come as a shock to Kingstonians though, as we’ve cultivated a legacy of excellence in water sports.
-After a postponement due to the COVID-19 pandemic, over 10,000 athletes are set to compete at the Games July 23 to August 8, 2021.
+After a postponement due to the COVID-19 pandemic, over 10,000 athletes were set to compete at the Games July 23 to August 8, 2021.
 Abi Tripp (Para-swimming), Alexandra (Ali) ten Hove (Sailing), Jennifer Casson (Rowing), Kristina Walker (Rowing), and Will Crothers (Rowing) are the Kingston athletes that Lake Ontario has helped nurture for the world’s most prominent sports competition.

 Credit: Dwayne Brown Studio

 Even in a country like Canada, home to the most lakes in the world, Kingston still stands out as a superior spot for sailing and rowing.
 We spoke with John Curtis, a 16-year veteran of the Canadian sailing team who represented Canada in sailing at the 2004 Athens Olympic Games in the Tornado class.
 He has several accolades at the international level and is also the President of Wind Athletes Canada, an organization that provides financial and logistical support for aspiring Olympic sailors.

 “Kingston is a great place to sail.
 There’s a whole bunch of factors and they all sort of come together in Kingston.
 I have sailed the world, so when I say Kingston is one of my favourite places, I would say it is my favourite place to sail.
 First of all, we typically have some sailable wind every day.
 In the summer, we often have relatively strong winds in a fairly reliable pattern.”